 Singles:

-21 shots or 2 hours 15 minutes, 4 bowls per player – only visit the head after the third bowl.
+21 shots, no time limit, 4 bowls per player – only visit the head after the third bowl.

 During post section, eliminated players must make themselves available to mark the following round.